Cleveland Browns vs. Detroit Lions NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Lions stats and trends

-- The Lions have been underdogs by 10.5 points or more two times this season and covered the spread once.
+- The Lions have been underdogs by 12.5 points or more once this year and covered the spread.

-- Detroit's games this year have gone over the point total in 33.3% of its opportunities (three times in nine games with a set point total).
+- Detroit's games this season have gone over the point total in 33.3% of its opportunities (three times in nine games with a set point total).

-- Detroit is 2-2 against the spread and 0-4 overall when the team totals over 323.9 yards.
+- Detroit is 2-2 against the spread and 0-4 overall when the team piles up more than 323.9 yards.

 - The Lions have turned the ball over 11 times this season, three more turnovers than the Browns have forced (8).